reallyreadit/blog/_posts/2020-11-02-how-readup-knows-whether-or-not-youve-read-an-article.markdown

 	// increment the progress array left to right if found if (readableLine) {
 		const progress = readableLine.readingProgress;
+		/*
+		We'll start by marking the next word as having been read.
+First we'll check the array's length.
+The progress array of a completely unread line will contain only a single negatively-signed integer.
+		*/
 		if (progress.length === 1) {
+			/*
+			If that's the case we'll insert a 1 at the beginning of the array to represent the word that we've just read since we're reading from left to right.
+			*/
 			progress.unshift(1);
 		} else {
+			/*
+			If there is already more than one element in the array then we know this line is partially read.
+Since we're reading from left to right we know the first element is a positive integer so we just increment it by one to represent the word that we've just read.
+			*/
 			progress[0]++;
 		}
+		/*
+		Next we'll check to see if we've finished reading this line by checking the value of the negatively-signed integer in the second position of the array.
+		*/
 		if (progress[1] === -1) {
+			/*
+			If it equals -1 then there was only one word left to read and we can just remove it from the array.
+			*/
 			progress.splice(1, 1);
 		} else {
+			/*
+			Otherwise we'll increment the value which will decrease the count of unread words by one since this is a negative number.
+			*/
 			progress[1]++;
 		}
 	}